openssl-spkac - SPKAC printing and generating utility

 Example of an SPKAC, (long lines split up for clarity):

 SPKAC=MIG5MGUwXDANBgkqhkiG9w0BAQEFAANLADBIAkEA\ 1cCoq2Wa3Ixs47uI7FPVwHVIPDx5yso105Y6zpozam135a\ 8R0CpoRvkkigIyXfcCjiVi5oWk+6FfPaD03uPFoQIDAQAB\ FgVoZWxsbzANBgkqhkiG9w0BAQQFAANBAFpQtY/FojdwkJ\ h1bEIYuc2EeM2KHTWPEepWYeawvHD0gQ3DngSC75YCWnnD\ dq+NQ3F+X4deMx9AaEglZtULwV4=

-A created SPKAC with suitable DN components appended can be fed into the ca utility.
+A created SPKAC with suitable DN components appended can be fed to openssl-ca(1).

 SPKACs are typically generated by Netscape when a form is submitted containing the KEYGEN tag as part of the certificate enrollment process.

 The challenge string permits a primitive form of proof of possession of private key.
 By checking the SPKAC signature and a random challenge string some guarantee is given that the user knows the private key corresponding to the public key being certified.
 This is important in some applications.
 Without this it is possible for a previous SPKAC to be used in a "replay attack".

 Copyright 2000-2019 The OpenSSL Project Authors.
 All Rights Reserved.